yavuzibr/House-Price-Prediction/README.md

 # House Price Prediction with Real-World Data
 ## Purpose
 Predicting "House Loan Prices" using Turkish Websites and Google Maps.
-In this project, we are looking prices at in Ankara's districts such as Pursaklar, Çubuk and Keçiören
+In this project, I am looking for monthly housing loan prices in districts of Ankara such as Pursaklar, Çubuk, and Keçiören.